How To Select The Right Health Plan For Your Needs

 back to Table of Contents

-The next step is to fill out an online application for the medical insurance plan that fits your needs.
+The next step is to fill out an online application for the medical insurance plan you want.
 Before you begin, I recommend you read Application Tips – Position Your Application For Approval.
 Once you’ve read that, then on the quote, click the green “Apply Now” button on the right side of the plan you’ve selected.

 When you begin the online application for your Medical Insurance, you will create a username and password.
 A little tip here is to NOT try to use a normal username because millions of people have created usernames before you.
 I recommend using a random set of letters and/or numbers for the username and password and then writing them down for later use.
 If you need to stop filling out the application to look up information, or for any other reason, just save your application using one of the buttons on the application screen, and then you can log into the application portal later to continue filling out the application.